 vaccination

-According to Our World in Data, 60 percent of the world’s population have received at least one dose of a COVID-19 vaccine.
+According to Our World in Data, 60 percent of the world’s population has received at least one dose of a COVID-19 vaccine.

-However, this drops to under 10 percent in low-income countries — a concerning statistic driving the WHO’s push to protect those most at risk before rolling out boosters to healthy populations.
+However, this drops to under 10 percent in low-income countries, a concerning statistic that has led the WHO to push to protect those most at risk before distributing boosters to healthy populations.

 Omicron vs Delta: Vaccines seem less effective